-This page explains what SSH tunneling (also called SSH port forwarding) is, how it can be used to get into an internal corporate network from the Internet, and how to prevent SSH tunnels at a firewall.
+This page explains SSH tunneling (also called SSH port forwarding), how it can be used to get into an internal corporate network from the Internet, and how to prevent SSH tunnels at a firewall.
 SSH tunneling is a powerful tool, but it can also be abused.
 Controlling tunneling is particularly important when moving services to Amazon AWS or other cloud computing services.

 SSH tunneling is a method of transporting arbitrary networking data over an encrypted SSH connection.
 It can be used to add encryption to legacy applications.
 It can also be used to implement VPNs (Virtual Private Networks) and access intranet services across firewalls.